lcx366/SATQUERY/README.md

 ## Change log

+- **0.2.4 — Dec 08, 2023**

+  - Fixed a bug where a newline character was appended to the end of the string when reading tokens from a file.
+  - The download URL of qsmag.zip has been modified to solve the bug that caused the file download failure due to the original URL being invalid.

 - **0.2.3 — Sep 23, 2023**

   - Fixed the bug that when downloading TLE data from SpaceTrack, the automatically generated wrong authentication file due to incorrect user name or password input could no longer be updated.